"I was dead": "Biggest Loser" Trainer Bob Harper describes near-fatal heart attack

 Quick use of a defibrillator can save a life, doctors say.

-Harper said his survival is due to two quick-moving doctors who happened to be at the gym when he toppled over.
+Harper said his survival is due to two doctors who happened to be at the gym when he toppled over and scrambled to his side.
 He credited them with performing CPR and twice using an automated external defibrillator, which the gym had on site.

-He had been in full cardiac arrest.
+He was in full cardiac arrest.
 "My heart stopped," said Harper, becoming one of 750,000 Americans who suffer from heart attacks every year, according to the American Heart Association.

 Harper was rushed to the hospital in the nick of time.
 After waking up from his unconscious state, he said, he was left in a fog of confusion.